-The preschool program at Bank Street School for Children is a full-day preschool for children ages 3–4 that runs from August through June.
+The preschool program at Bank Street School for Children is a full-day preschool for children ages 3–4 that runs September through June.
 Our preschool is a caring community of teachers and children filled with opportunities for your child’s limitless exploration.

 Our private preschool program helps your child transition from the familiar world of home to a new community of learning, teachers, and friends.
 In a safe and caring environment that functions as a playschool on New York City’s Upper West Side, preschoolers at Bank Street School for Children build a sense of themselves as individuals and as members of a larger social group.
 Your child will be surrounded by dedicated, knowledgeable faculty, many of whom have graduate-level education from Bank Street Graduate School of Education, a world-recognized leader in progressive education techniques and early childhood education.

 Social and emotional learning is at the core of the 3/4s curriculum.
 A home visit by teachers and a phase-in period of small-group activities build comfort and confidence.
 Time in the classroom gradually increases, and children embrace the rhythms of life at school.
 Teachers help children identify and name their feelings, recognize the impact of their words and actions, and use language to solve problems.
 Each child builds strategies for coping with strong emotions and communicating with adults and classmates.

 At this age, children learn by doing, seeing, experiencing, and feeling.
 Our preschool curriculum helps children build a sense of self, discover their role within a classroom community, and recognize and appreciate our differences.
 As they learn through play, children build their gross and fine motor skills, make meaning of their experiences, and learn to express what they learn about the world.